jlangch/venice/doc/readme/json-lines.md

 # JSON Lines

+JSON Lines essentially consists of several lines where each individual line is a valid JSON object, separated by a newline character `\n`.

 Venice has built-in support for the JSON Lines text format as described in [JSON Lines](https://jsonlines.org/).
 It reads/writes JSON Lines from/to Venice data structures.
 No 3rd-party libraries are required.